apache/gravitino/docs/how-to-install.md

    ```

 2. Visit `http://localhost:8090` in your browser to access the Gravitino server through the Web UI.
-Or, you can run the following command to verify that THE Gravitino server is running.
+Or, you can run the following command to verify that the Gravitino server is running.

    ```shell
    curl -v -X GET -H "Accept: application/vnd.gravitino.v1+json" -H "Content-Type: application/json" http://localhost:8090/api/version